 A breastfeeding pillow can also be used for getting your baby to sleep on the plane.

 Worried about bulk?
 Try this inflatable breastfeeding pillow.

 If you want your baby to sleep on the flight, following your at home bed time routine is an excellent way to signal to your baby that it’s time for sleep.
 Don’t forget those adorable pajamas for the flight!

 If you plan to gate check your car seat, keep it seat clean and safe while traveling.
 As you know, car seats aren’t supposed to experience a lot of impacts, or they may need to be replaced.
 A car seat bag can help protect them.

 A gate check stroller bag can keep your stroller’s various parts and straps together and prevent it from getting damaged or dirty on the plane.

 It’s almost inevitable that you or your baby will spill something on you.
 Bring an extra shirt (or even two if your baby is prone to spitting up).

 Baby Packing List for Checked Luggage

 You have a lot to tow on the plane, so don’t worry so much about these things.
 Adjust your quantities based on the length of your vacation.

-You can always back some baby cereal or baby food pouches for your destination.
+You can always pack some baby cereal or baby food pouches for your destination.
 Even just to until you get your bearings in a new city.